-In Havelock Ellis's book we read:†
+In Havelock Ellis' book we read:\

-"In America a committee of the Medical Society of New York, appointed to investigate the question, reported as the result of exhaustive inquiry that in the city of New York not less than a quarter of a million of cases of venereal disease occurred every year, and a leading New York dermatologist has stated that among the better class families he knows intimately at least onethird of the sons have had syphilis.
-In Germany 800,000 cases of venereal disease are by one authority estimated to occur yearly, and in the larger universities 25 per cent. of the students are infected every term, venereal disease being, however, specially common among students. yearly number of men invalided in the German army by venereal disease equals a third of the total number wounded in the Franco-Prussian war.
-Yet the German army stands fairly high as regards freedom from venereal disease compared with the British army which is more syphilized than any other European army."
+"In America a committee of the Medical Society of New York, appointed to investigate the question. reported as the result of exhaustive inquiry that in the city of New York not less than a quarter of a million of cases of venereal disease occurred every vear, and a leading New York dermatologist has stated that among the better class families he knows intimately at least one-third of the sons have had syphilis.
+In Germany eight hundred thousand cases of venereal disease are by one authority estimated to occur yearly, and in the larger universities twenty-five per cent. of the students are infected every term, venereal disease being, however, specially common among students.
+The yearly number of men invalided in the German army by venereal disease equals a third of the total number wounded in the Franco-Prussian war.
+Yet the German army stands fairly high as regards freedom from venereal disease when compared with the British army which is more syphilized than any other European army."